lukaross368/k8s-cc-azure/README.md

 ### Deployment Pipeline

-- repo should expose a github actions pipeline that looks at a config file and runs the module and playbook from this repo to deploy the solution
+- repo should expose a github actions pipeline that takes some parameters and runs the module and scrips from this repo to deploy the solution

 ### Repo House keeping

 - some repo-wide static analysis / code formatting
-- build pipeline that checks tests can be run, infra can be spun up and playbook can be executed sucessfully.
+- build pipeline that checks tests can be run, infra can be spun up and scripts can be executed sucessfully.
 (Exectued on PR to main)

 ### Documentation